SergioCoboLopez/ELN_Sergio/docs/october/index.md

 Next thing is to reduce the number of parameters on the PHAGES Module number 2.
 I need to make induction rate and probability of lysogeny dependent of the hill function of eDAR.
 However, I need to update the hill function and add the exponent first.

+I need to write down some basic assumptions for eDAR